 Technology and innovation

 With limited space available on the ground, Singaporeans have to be creative in where to farm.
 Government and farmers have embraced technology and innovation to improve product quality and efficiency.
 At rooftop farms such as Citiponics and ComCrop, fresh greens are grown using less land, less water and less electricity, minimizing resources and maximizing produce.
-Vertical indoor farms, some of them able to grow up to half a million kilos of fresh vegetables a year, control everything that is happening inside the farm digitally: from seeds to harvest and from temperature to airflow.
+And at indoor farms, everything from harvest to temperature to airflow can be controlled digitally.

 From neighbourhoods to agrihoods